-Do you plan to open a multi-currency business account in Hong Kong but not sure what options you have?
+Opening multi-currency business accounts in Hong Kong is not the easiest task on hand.
 Perhaps you have tried to open a business account with some banks, but got rejected.

 I understand your frustration in that case.
 Luckily, there are service providers, such as Neat HK, that allows foreign companies to open multi-currency bank accounts in just a few days and without the need of even visiting Hong Kong.

 Neat HK has shaken up the banking industry in Hong Kong and made it possible for many small companies to open local bank accounts.